Antoine101/Dataquest-Projects/README.md

 Please bear in mind that these projects were completed at different steps of my training and that they reflect the level of knowledge at a certain time.

-Below is a list of all the projects in this repository with information on what step and course of the training they were part of.

 ## Profitable App Profiles for the Apple Store and Google Play Store Markets

 ### **Keywords : Data Analysis, Data Visualisation, Marketing**